Information About Melissa - Blaydon-on-Tyne teacher - (4 reviews)

 I began learning the violin at school, studying both classical violin and Scottish fiddle.
 Growing up in the Highlands of Scotland, music was a huge part of my childhood and I played in various folk music groups and orchestras.
 I moved to Newcastle in 2009 to study for a BMus (Hons) in Folk and Traditional Music at Newcastle University where I chose to specialise in Scottish traditional music and gained a first in performance.
 A few years after graduating I realised I wanted to take my further my interest in teaching.
 In 2017 I gained a postgraduate diploma with distinction in instrumental teaching from Trinity Laban Conservatoire of Music and Dance which I studied alongside my teaching in Newcastle.

-I have wanted to be a violin teacher since I was a teenager, having been fortunate enough to have lessons with some really inspirational violin and fiddle teachers.
-During secondary school I gained experience helping with a children's string orchestra and had several of my own violin students.
-After moving to Newcastle I began giving private violin and fiddle lessons from 2011 and I haven't stopped since!
+I began giving private violin and fiddle lessons in Newcastle during 2011 and I haven't stopped since!
 I teach mainly individual lessons to students as young as 7 all the way through to retired adults.
 A large number of my students start with me as complete beginners but I also teach intermediate and advanced students.

-In addition to my private teaching, I currently work as a fiddle tutor or the North East Fiddle School, teaching style and technique to adult classes.
+In addition to my private teaching, I currently work as a peripatetic strings tutor at a school in Northumberland and a fiddle tutor or the North East Fiddle School, teaching style and technique to adult classes.
 I have been a frequent guest/deputy tutor at the Tyneside Fiddle Alliance since 2015 and I have also previously taught a children's ceilidh band at Bellingham Middle School.

 Most of my students choose to focus on classical violin or folk fiddle/viola but many want to learn the instrument itself and therefore play a variety of musical styles which can be incredibly useful.
 There are many benefits to having at least a good basic understanding of classical technique and music theory but there are also advantages to learning folk music (for example learning without sheet music or basic improvisation) so it is good to explore all of these skills.
 I also think it's really important to make lessons relevant to the student's interests so I always want to include music they love and enjoy wherever possible alongside a range of tried and trusted tutor books.